TUB-DVG/wissen-digital-ewb/webcentral/doc/06_sphinx/source/dev/style_guide.md

 # Style Guide
-This file describes the styling conventions for the project.
+The following section describes the style guide, which is used throughout the project.
+It is structured by the different languages used.
 ## Python
+In this section the code style in the python source code is described.
 - Indentation:
   - 1 Tab or 4 Whitespaces
 - Naming of identifiers: